BrianHenryIE/bh-wp-autologin-urls/README.md

 * The additional rows added as transients to the `wp_options` table will be equal to the number of emails sent
 * Additional database queries only occur when a URL with `autologin=` is visited
+* No database queries (beyond autoloaded settings) are performed if the autologin user is already logged in
 * Transients are queried by `wp_options.option_name` which is a [UNIQUE](http://www.mysqltutorial.org/mysql-unique-constraint/) column, i.e. indexed
 * Transients are deleted when they are used to login
 * WordPress, [since v4.9](https://core.trac.wordpress.org/ticket/41699#comment:17), automatically purges expired transients